Finder makes money from featured partners, but editorial opinions are our own.

 Methodology: How we calculated these values

-All calculations are based on typical prices for flights and rewards in October 2023, as checked on the Virgin Australia site.
+All calculations are based on typical prices for flights and rewards quoted in November 2024, as checked on the Virgin Australia site.
+Fares had dropped slightly on some routes, reflecting post-summer holiday drops in activity.
+This was less evident in Business fares.

 I usually think about how much 1,000 Velocity Points are worth, rather than single points.
 You can't use individual points for anything, and redemptions usually require thousands of points.